sajuukthanatoskhar/test_free_inventory_tracker/README.md

 # test_free_inventory_tracker

+Installation Guide
+1. git clone the repo
+2. git submodule init
+3. git submodule update

+Make sure you have all dependencies (if there are any)

+Report all bugs to the github page as issues please!

 DELAY : This can be manually done and put into a .fit file

+# Design Requirements

 - input a PYFA fitting block
   - [DONE] Save to ****.fit
     - Use Pyeasgygui to do this, it can do it rather well